LGBTQ Families and Single Parents: Fostering in Colorado

 Colorado's Non-Discrimination Policy

-Colorado state regulations governing foster care certification do not discriminate on the basis of sexual orientation, gender identity, or marital status.
-The statutory framework under C.R.S. §26-6-100 and the implementing rules in 12 CCR 2509-8 are clear: applicants may be single, married, in a domestic partnership, or part of a same-sex couple.
+Colorado's foster-care eligibility standards do not restrict applicants on the basis of sexual orientation, gender identity, or marital status.
+Applicants may be single, married, in a domestic partnership, or part of a same-sex couple.
 Your family structure does not determine your eligibility.

 What LGBTQ Applicants Should Know About the Process